 Work to develop preservation plans for each IT system will commence to secure the long-term preservation of electronic documents created and stored in our IT systems.
 This work will be carried out in consultation with the system managers and archive staff.
 The preservation plan must include details on how to archive and export information from the system when the information becomes outdated, or when the system is to be phased out, among other things.
 The plan must also contain information on how to handle information security and the archive requirements of the system.

 Anything a public authority publishes on their website is considered public records.
 Public authority websites, both public and internal, are therefore to be managed according to the same laws as other public documents.
 This means that public authorities must preserve their websites because they, like other public records, are part of the authority's archive.
-Read about the e-delegation’s published online guidelines for public authorities here:
+Read about the published online guidelines (from DIGG, Agency for Digital Government) for public authorities here:

 - Guide on the archive requirements for IT systems at Lund University, in Swedish (PDF 155 kB, new window)